aweinb3/aweinb3.github.io/projects/ecommerce-analysis/index.md

 # ECOMMERCE CASE STUDY

 ## 1. Project Overview

 This project analyzes two years of e-commerce transactions to understand customer behaviour, profitability drivers, and opportunities to grow lifetime value.
-Using PostgreSQL for all exploratory analysis and Python for RFM segmentation, I evaluated customer demographics, time-based purchasing patterns,
+Using PostgreSQL for all exploratory analysis and Python for RFM segmentation, I evaluated customer demographics, time-based purchasing patterns, category performance, and customer-level engagement.

-**Methodology**
-- PG Admin & PostgreSQL for database creation and hosting
-- PostgreSQL for exploratory analysis
-- Pandas for RFM analysis
-- Matplotlib for charts
+The dataset contains **1,987 orders** (after removing NULLs), **155 customer IDs**, and three product categories (Clothing, Electronics, Beauty).
+I built a PostgreSQL database for structured querying, performed cohort and profitability analysis in SQL, and exported customer-level metrics for RFM scoring in Python.
+The final output combines quantitative insight with practical, business-focused recomendations.

 **Assumptions**
 - Customer IDs are likely tied to orders from a specific address or area.
 Each contains multiple ages, genders, etc.
 - COGS not specified as per unit or per order, assumed per unit as margins are unreasonably high if not.
 - 0 orders between midnight and 6am across the entire dataset, likely a capture error.

 ## 3. Dataset Snapshot
 - 1,987 unique orders
 - Date range: Jan 1 2022 to Dec 31 2023